The Best Japan Travel Tips

 The peak expensive seasons in Japan are the end/start of the year, Golden Week (end of April & first week of May) and O-Bon.
 That said, getting a hotel in popular places like Kyoto during the cherry blossom season (usually the end of March through the first week of April) can be hard.
 Choosing a suburb or Osaka is a good alternative.
 While the cherry blossoms are famous and beautiful, the rest of spring’s beauty follows later – you can see the blossoms but the mountains are often still brown and dead until weeks later.

 Late spring and early summer (June through early July in the southern half of Japan) brings the rainy season and there are many days of pouring rain, steam bath humidity, and lots of mildew for damp clothes.
 Summer brings some horrendous muggy and sticky weather (especially in Kyoto, which sits in a basin) everywhere except the high mountains and far north.
 Autumn brings some deeply yearned for relief as well as the beautiful autumn colors from November (or earlier up north or mountains).
+Early September can still be very hot, plus that month is prime time for typhoons and jellyfish.
 Winters are cold but not unbearable in most of the country.
 There are also many great places to ski in the Japan Alps and Hokkaido.
 Late winter around February through March brings the plum blossoms (ume) just before the cherry blossoms and they are exquisite too.
 If you have a choice though, autumn after typhoon season is by far the best season to go to Japan, as far as good weather goes.

 Avoid Golden Week No Matter What.
 However….